dlurton/anode/README.md

     - Variables must be declared before use.
     - New variables are always initialized to 0.
     - Variables may have an initializer: 'someVariable:int = 1 + 2 * anyExpressionHere;'
+ - Compound Expressions:
+    ```
+    someInt:int = { 1; 2; 3; };
+    ```
+    The last expression within the compound expression becomes the value of the Returns a value of `3`.
+    This isn't very significant or useful right now but will become important later when more of lwnn's branching functionality becomes available.
  - Casting:
     - Implicit casting happens when there is no precision loss between float and int:
     - For example in the expression:  `1.0 + 2` the `2` is cast to a `float` and the expression's result is a `float`.